Bounded pluriharmonic functions and holomorphic functions on Teichm\"uller space: Identity theorem

-Fix a symplectic basis on $\Sigma_g$ and define the period map $\Pi$ on $\teich_g$.
-The image of $\Pi$ is contained in the Siegel upper-half space, which is biholomorphic to a bounded domain (e.g. \cite[Theorem 1 in \S3, Chapter 6]{Siegel:1989}).
-Hence, there is a holomorphic map $\Phi$ defined on the Siegel upper half plane such that all entry of $H:=\Phi\circ \Pi$ is a bounded holomorphic function on $\teich_g$.
+for $1\le i,j\le g$.
+Let $\displaystyle\pi_{ij}(x)=\int_{f(B_j)}\psi_i^x$ and set $\Pi(x)= $ for $x\in \teich_{g}$.
+Then, $\Pi$ is holomorphic on $\teich_g$ and the image of $\Pi$ is contained in the Siegel upper-half space of degree $g$ (cf. \cite{Ahlfors:1960} and \cite{Rauch:1965}).
+Since the Siegel upper-half space of genus $g$ is biholomorphic to a bounded domain, there is a holomorphic map $\Phi$ defined on the Siegel upper half plane such that all entry of $H:=\Phi\circ \Pi$ is a bounded holomorphic function on $\teich_g$ (e.g. \cite[Theorem 1 in \S3, Chapter 6]{Siegel:1989}).
 From Theorem \ref{thm:main_radial_limit}, a holomorphic map $H$ admits the radial limits $H^*$ (in our sense).
-Notice that H. Shiga \cite[\S5]{Shiga:1984} also discusses the boundary behavior of the period map.
+Notice that Shiga \cite[\S5]{Shiga:1984} also discusses the boundary behavior of the period map.